Certora/sunbeam-tutorials/docs/source/token/mutations.rst

 ================================================

 How do you know if your rules are good enough to catch potential bugs?
-One technique is called "mutation testing" where small faults are injected in to the program and it is checked against the same rule.
-Verification should fail if the rule is good at catching the fault.
-If verification passes, that means your rule has gaps that must be addressed.
+One technique for assessing the quality of a specification is called "mutation testing".
+Small modifications (mutations) are intetionally made, one at a time, in the contract source code to cause logic faults.
+The modified code is checked using your existing rules.
+It is important that your rules are passing with the original contract code before applying any mutations so that you can safely draw conclusions from the mutation tests.
+With a mutation in the code, verification will fail if the coverage of your rule set is good enough to catch the fault.
+If verification still passes, that likely means your rules have a gap that must be addressed.

 We have provided 3 hand-written mutants in :clink:`src/certora/mutants  <@token-proj/src/certora/mutants>`.